The Dental Industry Is Bouncing Back

 Good news on the technology front

-One of the biggest positive developments that I believe will come out of this tumultuous period is the dental industry more fully undergoing a digital transformation like many other industries already have.
+One of the biggest positive developments that I believe will come out of this tumultuous period is the dental industry more fully undergoing a digital transformation, like many other industries already have.

-From a patient perspective, think about filling out patient forms.
+From a patient’s perspective, think about filling out patient forms.
 What was once a tedious, manual task required every year or so will be a casualty of the “touchless” world we now inhabit.
 The technology for patients to provide this information digitally has been available for years, and now it will be standard practice in dental and other retail health practices.

 Another critical – and time-consuming and inefficient – process is scheduling.
 Phone calls and making appointments in the office are a dying breed.
-As with payments, the technology has been around for a while to make scheduling all-digital and text-based, but many practices saw no urgent need to upgrade.
+As with payments, the technology has been around for a while to make scheduling all-digital and text-based.
+But many practices saw no urgent need to upgrade.
 Again, that’s changed.

 There’s a lot more to running a dental practice, as any dentist will tell you.
 I’m just presenting a few of the most time-consuming and costly business processes to demonstrate the trend of digital transformation brought on by the COVID-19 crisis.